Bonaparte Crossing the Alps

-Bonaparte Crossing the Alps (sometimes called Napoleon Crossing the Alps, which is also the title of Jacques-Louis David's better-known version of the subject) is a 1848–1850 oil painting by French artist Paul Delaroche.
+Bonaparte Crossing the Alps (sometimes called Napoleon Crossing the Alps, which is also the title of Jacques-Louis David's better-known version of the subject) is an 1848–1850 oil painting by French artist Paul Delaroche.
 The painting depicts Napoleon Bonaparte leading his army through the Alps on a mule, a journey Napoleon and his army of soldiers made in the spring of 1800 in an attempt to surprise the Austrian army in Italy.

 Several versions of this painting exist: in the Louvre- Lens and the Walker Art Gallery in Liverpool, England.
 Queen Victoria owned a small version of it.

 The work was inspired by Jacques-Louis David's series of five paintings of Napoleon Crossing the Alps (1801–1805), which present a glorified vision of Napoleon "calm on a spirited horse" rather than a mule, crossing Great St. Bernard Pass.

 Painting

 Historical background

 In mid-1798, Napoleon led a French army which invaded Egypt, which was then part of the Ottoman Empire.
 The invasion's stated aims included securing French commercial interests in the Middle East, cutting off British trade routes to the East Indies and establishing a scientific presence in Egypt.
 Though the French scored several victories against Ottoman forces and occupied Lower Egypt, Napoleon's attempts to expand into Syria ended with defeat at the siege of Acre in 1799 and he led his army back to Egypt.
 There, Napoleon read reports of French defeats in Italy and secretly returned to Paris.

 In order to regain the upper hand in Italy, Napoleon planned to launch a surprise assault on the Austrian army stationed in the Cisalpine Republic.
 Based on the assumption the Austrians would never expect Napoleon's large force to be able to traverse the Alps, he chose that as his route.
 He selected the shortest route through the Alps, the Great St Bernard Pass, which would enable him to reach his destination as quickly as possible.

 On 15 May 1800, Napoleon and his army of 40,000—not including the field artillery and baggage trains—(35,000 light artillery and infantry, 5,000 cavalry) began the arduous journey through the mountains.
 During the five days spent traversing the pass, Napoleon's army consumed almost 22,000 bottles of wine, more than a tonne and a half of cheese, and around 800 kilograms of meat.

 Delaroche's "Napoléon abdiquant à Fontainebleau" ("Napoléon abdicated in Fontainebleau"), 1845 oil-on-canvas.

 After crossing the Alps, Napoleon commenced military operations against the Austrian army.
 Despite an inauspicious start to the campaign, the Austrian forces were driven back to Marengo after nearly a month.
 There, a large battle took place on 14 June, which resulted in the Austrian evacuation of Italy.